HaroldMitts/transcriber/README.md

 This is a simple script that transcribes multiple MP3 files to text using the OpenAI Whisper API.

+## Requirements

+1. Python 3.6 or higher
+2. Windows OS (I haven't tested it on other OS's)
+3. OpenAI API key
+4. MP3 files to transcribe

 ## Usage

 1. Install the dependencies: